-The valve outlet is located at the opposite end of the valve, and is also equipped with standard 1 inch NPT pipe threads.
-The outlet should be connected to a bleed line which slopes back to the wet well or sump.
-The bleed line must be the same size as the inlet piping, or larger.
+Connect the valve outlet to a bleed line which slopes back to the wet well or sump.
+The bleed line must be the same size as the outlet opening or larger, depending on which Air Release Valve is being used.
 If piping is used for the bleed line, avoid the use of elbows whenever possible.

-It is recommended that each Air Release Valve be

-fitted with an independent bleeder line directed back to the wet well.
-However, if multiple Air Release Valves are installed in a system, the bleeder lines may be directed to a common manifold pipe.
+For multiple pump installations, it is recommended that each Air Release Valve be fitted with an independent bleeder line directed back to the wet well.
+If multiple Air Release Valves are installed in a system, do not direct bleeder lines to a common manifold pipe.
 Contact your Gorman-Rupp distributor or the Gorman-Rupp Company for information about installation of an Automatic Air Release Valve for your specific application.